Nachos: Ingredients

 Nachos with an abundance of toppings are sometimes called "loaded nachos".
 This type of dish is usually served as an appetizer at bars or restaurants in the United States and elsewhere.
 Typically, the tortilla chips are arranged on a platter, meat and refried bean toppings are then added, and the entire platter is smothered with shredded cheese.
 The platter is then put into a broiler or microwave to cause the cheese to melt.
 The platter is then covered with the cold toppings (shredded lettuce, tomatoes, salsa, jalapeños, etc.) and served immediately.

 In Memphis, Tennessee, barbecue nachos are served in most barbecue restaurants, and also at sporting events.
-Generous portions of barbecued pork shoulder are placed atop tortilla chips, then covered with melted cheese or nacho cheese, barbecue sauce, and sliced jalapeño peppers.
+Barbecued pork shoulder is placed atop tortilla chips, then covered with melted cheese or nacho cheese, barbecue sauce, and sliced jalapeño peppers.

 In Hawaii, kalua pork and pineapple nachos are served in many restaurants and bars.
-Generous portions of kalua pork and pineapple bits are placed atop tortilla chips, then covered with melted cheese or nacho cheese, and varied toppings.
+Kalua pork and pineapple bits are placed atop tortilla chips, then covered with melted cheese or nacho cheese, and varied toppings.

 A similar dish that involves tortilla chips and cheese is found in Tex-Mex restaurants.
-Small bowls of chili con queso or, more commonly, salsa are served with baskets of warm tortilla chips as appetizers.
+Small bowls of chile con queso or, more commonly, salsa are served with baskets of warm tortilla chips as appetizers.